-Five Money Tips: Managing Your Credit Score
+Five Tips for Managing Your Credit Score

 Your credit score, often called your FICO score, represents to a lender how likely you are to pay your bills on time.
 It may determine whether you can get a loan, a job, an apartment, or insurance.
 A low score may prevent you from obtaining the lowest borrowing rates or the best loan terms.

 Your credit score is based on information provided by your creditors to the three credit reporting agencies: Equifax, Experian, and TransUnion.
 Because each agency may have different information about you, your score may differ slightly among the three.

 What affects your credit score?
 Although judgments, liens, and bankruptcies can have a damaging effect on your score, it is the little things that count.
 In fact, 65 percent of your FICO score is based on two key factors: your payment history and the amount of debt you carry versus the amount available to you (i.e., your credit card limits).
 Also important are your length of credit history, how much new credit you have applied for, and your mix among credit types.
 For more detailed information, visit Fico.

 Although you can get a free credit report once every 12 months through www.annualcreditreport.com, the report does not include your score.
 You get a free score only if you have been denied credit or insurance.
 Many lenders will provide your score upon request, after your application has been approved.
 If you want to know your score before applying, you can pay a small fee to one of the credit reporting agencies or go to www.myfico.com.
 Offers for free scores are usually tied to monthly credit monitoring services.

 It is a good idea to check your credit reports annually to ensure that they are accurate.
 Correct mistakes immediately, with both the institution and the credit reporting agencies; they have a responsibility to correct errors under the Fair Credit Reporting Act.
 Be sure to send copies of supporting documentation and keep a record of your request.